What is a chi-rho symbol?

 The first time Christians used the chi-rho symbol might have been when the Roman Emperor Constantine was fighting the battle of the Milvian Bridge in 312 AD.
 But more likely the first time anyone used it was a little later, sometime in the 300s AD.

-In case you were wondering, the reason some chi-rho's have a Greek letter alpha (A) on one side of the chi-rho and a Greek letter omega (looks like a W) on the other side is that the Bible says that Jesus said "I am the alpha and the omega, the beginning and the end" (because omega was the last letter of the Greek alphabet, the way Z is our last letter in English).
+In case you were wondering, the reason some chi-rho’s have a Greek letter alpha (A) on one side of the chi-rho and a Greek letter omega (looks like a W) on the other side is that the Bible says that Jesus said “I am the alpha and the omega, the beginning and the end” (because alpha was the first letter of the Greek alphabet, like our A, and omega was the last letter of the Greek alphabet, the way Z is our last letter in English).